On the derived category of 1-motives: -motives with torsion

 with exact rows and columns.
 We set \begin{itemize} \item $M_{\fr}\df [L_{\fr} \by{\bar u} G/u(L_{\tor})]$ \item $M_{\tor}\df [\ker (u)\cap L_{\tor}\to 0]$ \item $M_{\tf}\df [L/\ker (u)\cap L_{\tor} \by{u} G]$ \end{itemize} considered as effective $1$-motives.
 From Diagram \eqref{basic} there are canonical effective maps $M \to M_{\tf}$, $M_{\tor}\to M$ and $M_{\tf} \to M_{\fr}$. {$M_{\fr}$, $M_{\tor}$, $M_{\tf}$} \begin{defn} A $1$-motive $M = [L \by{u} G]$ is {\it free}\, if $L$ is free, \ie if $M = M_{\fr}$. $M$ is {\it torsion}\, if $L$ is torsion and $G =0$, \ie if $M=M_{\tor}$, and {\it torsion-free}\, if $\ker (u)\cap L_{\tor} =0$, \ie if $M=M_{\tf}$.

 Denote by ${}^t\M^{\eff ,\fr}$, ${}^t\M^{\eff ,\tor}$ and ${}^t\M^{\eff ,\tf}$, the full sub-categories of ${}^t\M^{\eff}$ given by free, torsion and torsion-free $1$-motives respectively. \end{defn}

 The category ${}^t\M^{\eff ,\fr}$ is nothing else than the category $\M$ of Deligne $1$-motives and we shall henceforth use this notation.
 It is clear that ${}^t\M^{\eff,\tor}$ is equivalent to the category of finite \'etale group schemes.
-If $M$ is torsion-free then Diagram \eqref{basic} is a pull-back, \ie $L$ is the pull-back of $L_{\fr}$ along the isogeny $G\to G/L_{\tor}$.
+If $M$ is torsion-free then the lower square in diagram \eqref{basic} is a pull-back, \ie $L$ is the pull-back of $L_{\fr}$ along the isogeny $G\to G/L_{\tor}$.

 \begin{propose} The categories ${}^t\M^{\eff}$ and $\M$ have all finite limits and colimits. \end{propose}